-The Impact of Right-to-Work Laws on Worker Wages: Evidence from Collective Bargaining Agreements
+The Economic Impact of Right-to-Work Laws: Evidence from Collective Bargaining Agreements and Corporate Policies

 Date Written: December 15, 2017

-Keywords: Right to Work, Collective Bargaining, Unions, Wage Growth, Workers
+Keywords: Right to Work, Collective Bargaining, Unions, Wage Growth, Investment

 Suggested Citation: Suggested Citation